firasuke/DOTSLASHLINUX/content/post/2017-03-23-Best-Lightweight-Software-Applications-for-GNU-Linux.md

 <br/>
 <hr/>
 <h3>16- Web Browser: <a href="https://www.qupzilla.com/" target="_blank">Qupzilla</a> VS <a href="https://otter-browser.org/" target="_blank">Otter</a></h3>
 These two are the lightest "usable" web browsers with a GUI available on GNU/Linux.
-You may be wondering that <strong>" If they were so lightweight then why is my package manager pulling lots of dependencies? "</strong>.
+You may be wondering that " If they were so lightweight then why is my package manager pulling lots of dependencies? ".
 True they have some dependencies related to qt5 and qtwebkit, but once they're installed, they're much lighter than your mainstream browsers.
 They're even lighter than midori which is considered a lightweight gtk web browser.
 Otter is lighter than qupzilla but it's still under heavy development.
 <br/>
 <hr/>
 <h3>17- PDF Reader: <a href="https://github.com/jristz/epdfview" target="_blank">ePDFView</a> VS <a href="https://mupdf.com/" target="_blank">MuPDF</a></h3>